Kardang Monastery: Modern story by monastery head Lama Paljor Larje

-The temple has a number of old cloth paintings: Tibtain tradition painting, Kalachakra deity painting, Buddha Jataka, Melorepa stories and so on.
-Molarepa story is estimated as 400 years painting.
+The temple has a number of old cloth paintings: Tibetian tradition painting, Kalachakra deity painting, Buddha Jataka, Melorepa stories etc. Molarepa story is estimated as 400 years old painting.

 The ground floor ceiling has a number of traditional painting compositions.
 The Guru-yoga mandala on the right and Chakrasambara mandala on the left surround the Buddha Akshobhya figure.
-This painting as well as all new paintings in and outside the temple were made by Lama Paljaor himself, who is a master of traditional thangka painting.
+This painting as well as all the new paintings inside and outside the temple were made by Lama Paljaor himself, who is a master of traditional thangka painting.

 The monastery has a number of very old books and commentaries.